neodelphis/neodelphis.github.io/_posts/2019-07-10-convnet-bp-en.md

 ## Taking depth into account

-Things are becoming slightly more complex when we try to take depth into account (C channels for input X, and f distinct filters for w)
+Things are becoming slightly more complex when we try to take depth into account (C channels for input x, and F distinct filters for w)

 Inputs
 - x: shape (C, H, W)